Scheduled MonumentsEnglandBurnt mound, 1km north-east of Quarry House

 What is Burnt mound, 1km north-east of Quarry House?

-Burnt mound, located approximately one kilometre north-east of Quarry House in Northumberland, is a prehistoric archaeological monument consisting of a mound of burnt stone and associated deposits.
+Burnt mound, located approximately one kilometre north-east of Quarry House in Northumberland, is an ancient monument consisting of a mound of burnt stone and associated archaeological deposits.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011554.

 Who is responsible for protecting Burnt mound, 1km north-east of Quarry House?